nerdgeschoss/react-use-form-library/Readme.md

 The validations object will have the same keys as your model object.
 Each key can take one of the following values:

-- A string that contains prebuild usual validations like `required, email, number, json, website, etc.`
+- A string that contains prebuild usual validations, currently we support `required, email, number, json, website`
 - A custom validation function with the signature `(value): string[] => {}`.
 The value parameters is useful to supply the updated model and make comparisons.
 For this validation to report an error you have to return an array of strings.
 Each string is supposed to be an error that you can later display in the UI.
-- An array which can contain the previous both.
+- An array which supports a mix of both.

 ```ts
 const { model, fields, onSubmit, valid } = reactUseFormLibrary.useForm({